rrabinovitch/bloody_hogwarts/README.md

   - `bundle update`
   - `rake db:{drop,create,migrate,seed}`
 ---
-### Submission

-When you have completed this challenge, submit by creating a Pull Request back to the turingschool-examples repo.
-Include the following information:

-* Your Name
-* A reflection on how you felt you did with this challenge and what story you got through
----
 ### Requirements

 * TDD all new work; any model METHODS you write must be fully tested.